-Faithful Friends Animal Society will remain open to the public.
+Faithful Friends Animal Society will remain open to the public through appointments only.
 Many of our amazing pets are waiting for a forever family, and they deserve that opportunity.
 In addition, as an animal shelter, preventing disease spread through rigorous cleaning protocols is part of our normal operations.
 We’re ensuring we’re diligent with those protocols across all areas of our shelters and clinics.
 We will continue to monitor the situation and keep you posted of any changes.

 We’re Here for You and Your Pets